 Where To Buy Hydrogen Peroxide For Cleaning

-Feelunique sells a 200 ml glass bottle of 6% hydrogen peroxide* for £1.05.
+Sephora UK sells a 200 ml glass bottle of 6% hydrogen peroxide for £1.05 (currently out of stock).
 You can dilute this with water, in a 50:50 ratio, to make the 3% dilution that I recommend for cleaning.

-Whilst Amazon is not my preferred place to shop, for numerous ethical reasons, Amazon does stock 200 ml bottles of 3% hydrogen peroxide*.
-Amazon also has other bottle sizes* and buying options, should you want to explore larger bottles, if you’re confident you can use up the bottle within a short time frame.
+Whilst Amazon is not my preferred place to shop, for a litany of ethical reasons, Amazon does stock 250 ml bottles of 3% hydrogen peroxide.
+Amazon also has other bottle sizes and buying options, should you want to explore larger bottles, if you’re confident you can use up the bottle within a short time frame.

 eBay is another handy place to buy hydrogen peroxide for cleaning online, particularly if you want to avoid Amazon.
 Whilst there are lots of buying options, remember to stick to the 3% version for cleaning.